 Through case studies of adaptive reuse of significant sites this paper considers distinct philosophical approaches to these particular places to examine whether their true authenticity, which conveys the spirit of place, is sufficiently identified and used as a critical tool to define the conservation philosophies and priorities for preserving these significant cultural heritage assets.
-Opportunities for and limits to the adaptive reuse of redundant buildings and their associated relict landscapes are investigated and defined in the conservation process.
+Opportunities for and limits to the adaptive reuse of redundant buildings and their associated relict landscapes are investigated and defined in the context of the challenge of capturing and safeguarding their essential spirit of place during the conservation process.